p-org/P/Docs/docs/tutorial/espressomachine.md

 ??? tip "[Expand]: Lets walk through Safety.p"
     - ([L1 - L7](https://github.com/p-org/P/blob/master/Tutorial/3_EspressoMachine/PSpec/Safety.p#L1-L7)) &rarr; Events used to inform the monitor about the state of the EspressoMachine system.
 The events are announced as the system moves from one state to another (manual: [announce statement](../manual/statements.md#announce)).
+    - The `EspressoMachineModesOfOperation` spec machine observes these events and ensures that the system moves through the states defined by the monitor.
+Note that if the system allows (has execution as) a sequence of events that are not accepted by the monitor (i.e., the monitor throws an unhandled event exception) then the system does not satisfy the desired specification.
+Hence, this monitor can be thought of accepting only those behaviors of the system that follow the sequence of states modelled by the spec machine.
+For example, if the system moves from Ready to CoffeeMaking state directly without Grinding then the monitor will raise an ALARM!
     - To understand the semantics of the P spec machines, please read manual: [p monitors](../manual/monitors.md).

 ### Test Scenarios